Commercial Oyster Industry

 Mississippi Commercial Oyster Industry

 The annual Mississippi commercial Eastern oyster landings (in million pounds) since 1980 are shown below.
-There were a lot of years between 1880 and 1948 when data on annual landings were not available.
+There were many years between 1880 and 1948 when data on annual landings were unavailable.
 The data from 1880 to 1949 were retrieved from the available copies of the annual reports published by NOAA Fisheries.
 The data from 1950 to 2018 were compiled from the NOAA Fisheries website.
+No commercial oyster landings have been reported from 2019 to 2022.

 In response to requests by state regulatory agencies and seafood organizations, the 2009 (and later) economic contributions of the Mississippi seafood industry by major species were imputed from state estimates published by NOAA Fisheries.
-Extension and research publications were developed to document the economic contributions of the major seafood species landed, processed, sold, and consumed in Mississippi.
+Extension and research publications were developed to document the economic contributions of Mississippi's major seafood species that landed, processed, sold, and consumed.

 Sales are the gross sales by businesses within the economic region affected by an activity.
 Sales, income, value-added, and tax contributions are measured in dollars.
 Employment or job contribution is expressed in terms of a mix of both full-time and part-time jobs.
 The total economic contribution is the sum of direct, indirect, and induced contributions.

 The economic contributions of the oyster industry in 2009 are shown in the table below.
-The sales contributions reached $23.72 million in 2009 and generated 562 full-time and part-time jobs.
-Income contribution was $9.0 million, and value-added created was $11.9 million.
-The industry added tax impacts reaching $1.15 million.
+The sales contributions reached $23.72 million in 2009, generating 562 full-time and part-time jobs.
+The income contribution was $9.0 million, and the value-added created was $11.9 million.
+The industry added tax impacts, reaching $1.15 million.

 2009 Economic Impacts of Mississippi Oyster Industry By Sector Without Imports | |||||